 Complaints of sexual harassment may be made or reported in person to the Title IX coordinator.
-Complaints may be made in writing by completing a Sexual Harassment Complaint Form, which may be obtained from the Title IX coordinator, the University sexual harassment website (usm.edu/title-ix) or at the Title IX coordinator's office.
+Complaints may be made in writing by completing a Sexual Harassment Complaint Form, which may be obtained from the Title IX coordinator, the university's Title IX website (usm.edu/title-ix) or at the Title IX coordinator's office.